 - States, to make Land and Water Conservation Fund grants to support local recreation projects.

 - Indian Tribes, on historic preservation.

-- Organizations that provide volunteers, funding, logistical support, and advocacy for the National Trail System.
+- Organizations that provide volunteers, funding, logistical support, and advocacy for the National Trails System and National Wild and Scenic Rivers System.

 - National heritage areas, to promote local history and encourage heritage tourism.